BEAUTY Powered BEAST: The BEAST and Its Properties

 In this section, we discuss some practical considerations in applying the BEAST.
 The first practical issue is whether using the empirical CDF would lead to some loss of power.
 As discussed in \cite{zhang2019bet}, the difference between using the known CDF and empirical CDF is similar to the difference between the multinomial model and the multivariate hypergeometric model for the contingency table, in which the theory and performance are similar too.
 In all of our numerical studies, we considered the method using the empirical CDF.

 A related issue is the choice of depth $D$ and threshold $\lambda$ in practice.
 In our simulations, we find that with $D=3$, the BEAST with oracle has a higher power than the linear model based tests for Gaussian data, which indicates that $D=3$ is sufficiently large to detect many important forms of dependency.
-Moreover, data studies show that using $D=3$ can already provide many interesting findings.
+In our simulation studies in Section 5 below and Section D in the supplmentary materials, we also show the power is relatively stable as $D$ increases slightly.
+Moreover, data studies show that using $D=2$ can already provide many interesting findings \cite{xiang2022pairwise} in practice.
 Therefore, we choose $D=3$ for this paper.
-We shall also choose a $\lambda=O(\sqrt{Dp/n})$ according to the extreme value theory under the null.
+We shall also choose a $\lambda=O(\sqrt{Dp/n})$ according to the large deviation of the symmetry statistic.
+That is approximately $90\%$ of these symmetry statistics under the null of uniformity will be thresholded to 0.
 A general optimal choice of $D$ and $\lambda$ for some specific alternative should come from a trade-off between them and $n,p,$ and the signal strength.
 This would be an interesting problem for future studies.